 - DVEM 2018, Are You Prepared for Deep Learning, Genesee CO, 2018-10-03 (pdf)

-- Teradata Analytics Universe, How is Deep Learning Valuable for Your Company, Las Vegas NV, 2018-10-17 (pdf, not presented due to a family issue)
+- Teradata Analytics Universe, How is Deep Learning Valuable for Your Company, Las Vegas NV, 2018-10-17 (pdf, unable to be presented)

 BizSmartAnalytics is offering the following services: